Qawwal Bachchon ka Gharana: History

 The members of this gharana have lived in Delhi for many generations.
 The gharana was founded by the disciples of Amir Khusrau, a pioneer of qawwali, tarana and khayal.
-As a result, this gharana specializes in these genres.
+As a result, this gharana specializes in these genres.Tradition and historical practice within the lineage emphasize the preservation of Sufi poetry alongside traditional Samaa conventions.

 Style

 Members of this gharana approach raagdari with more freedom than the dhrupad-informed gharanas, like Gwalior, Jaipur, and Agra.
 Emphasis on bhav and exposition are the hallmarks of this style.

-Repertoire

-In addition to extensive khayal compositions, the gharana is known for its qawwals.
+In addition to khayal compositions, the gharana is known for its qawwalis.

-Controversy

-Some orthodox members of Indian classical music world do not regard the Delhi gharana as an "authentic" one because its members include a number of tabla and sarangi players.
-Some believe these members do not represent a truly unique musical style.
-Scholars note the individual quality of each generation's leading singer.
-Though, this tradition is a gharana in familial terms.

-It is strictly forbidden to play Sarangi in the tradition of the original Qawwal Bacche.
+In addition to the branch of the Delhi gharana which performs this type of qawwali-influenced khyal, there is also another branch of musicians claiming connection to this gharana by marriage relations, including Mamman Khan, Chand Khan and Iqbal Ahmed Khan.
+These musicians are known to have historically been sarangi-playing accompanists, but more recently have also performed khyal.